ManuelPopp/SwissPlantCV/README.md

     X --> Z[/Results<br>Plots, Statistics/]
 classDef empty width:0px,height:0px;
 ```
 **Figure 1:** Overview of the data collection and processing workflow.
+Additional steps involved manual insertion of Flora Incognita and FlorID "vision only" results into the BatchRequest objects, resp. the Responses.xlsx via additional scripts.
+This is due to the circumstance that Flora Incognita did not provide direct access to their API but ran the model locally and sent us the results as json.
+For the vision only version of FlorID, the information was separately extracted from the responses (already present in the Batchrequest objects, but not stored separately from the combined model output).